shinken-solutions/shinken/doc/source/01_introduction/about.rst

       * Application (Weblogic, Exchange, Active Directory, Tomcat, Asterisk, etc.)
       * Storage (IBM-DS, Safekit, Hacmp, etc.)

-  * Smart SNMP polling : The SNMP Booster module is a must have if you have a huge infrastructe of routers and switches.
+  * Smart SNMP polling : The SNMP Booster module is a must have if you have a huge infrastructure of routers and switches.

   * Scalability : no server overloading, you just have to install new daemons on another server and load balancing is done.